 The energy price cap is adjusted every three months, on the 1st of January, April, August and October.
 The new price cap figures are announced approximately five weeks before the cap comes into effect.

-Although the new price cap won’t be confirmed until November 25th, industry analyst Cornwall Insight has already published its prediction, a rise of around 1%.
-This would see the average energy bill for households go from from £1,717 a year to £1,736, a rise of £19 or around £1.58 a month.
+Before the new price cap was announced, industry analyst Cornwall Insight had already published its prediction, a rise of around 1%.
+This would see the average energy bill for households go from £1,717 a year to £1,736, a rise of £19 or around £1.58 a month, which is a 10% rise from the October energy price cap.
+Experts had originally predicted energy prices would fall in January, but now expect them to continue to trend upwards.

 You can easily protect your bills from price cap hikes by switching to a fixed-rate energy tariff.
 Under these tariffs, your per-unit costs and standing charges are fixed for the duration of your contract.
-You’ll still be charged for the energy you use, and you won’t be affected by changes to the the price cap.
+You’ll still be charged for the energy you use, and you won’t be affected by changes to the price cap.